gokcan/mafia-tcos/README.md

 ![Alt Text](https://gokcandegirmenci.com/mafiatcosSmall.png)

 ## Project Description
 "__Mafia: The City of Sin__", with its basic RPG features is a text-based game that is a combined version of well-known "_Age of Empires_" and "[Omerta](https://www.barafranca.com)".
 It is a single/multi player (but not P2P) endless strategy game that players intend to complete the tasks based on committing a different sets of crimes and gain as much as possible experience(xp).
-As the tasks are completed, users will be able to gain skills and money with a rank increase.
+As the tasks are completed, users will be able to gain experience and money with a rank increase.
 In the game, players will be able to buy upgrades and customisation depending on their money and rank: which will change their weapons, cars, production rate, bullet power, hourly income etc. Players will also gain money from selling their goods or trade them.

 ## Group Members :octocat:
  * __Başak Melis Öcal__